 Costco, BJ’s, and Sam’s Club all require a membership fee, which can range from $45 to $60 per year.

-Along with being able to buy food and household products in bulk, these stores also include perks like tire centers, pharmacies, photo development, electronics, furniture, and jewelry departments, and bakeries.
+Along with being able to buy food and household products in bulk, these stores may also have perks, like convenient on-premises tire centers and pharmacies, plus discounts on entertainment and travel expenses, which can help defray that annual membership charge.

-Buying in bulk can be a great way to save cash if the product is something you use regularly, won’t go bad before you can use it all, is cheaper per unit at a bulk store, and is not lower in quality than what you typically buy.
+Buying in bulk can be a great way to save cash if the product bought is something you use regularly, won’t go bad before you can use it all, is cheaper per unit at a bulk store, and is not lower in quality than what you typically buy.
+While not appropriate for every item on your shopping list, it can help you make a dent in the costs of some basics and stay on budget.

 Now, what to do with all that money you’re going to save by buying in bulk?

-If you put it into a SoFi Money® cash management account, you can start earning a competitive interest rate on that money right away.
+If you put it into an high-yield bank account, like SoFi Checking and Savings, you can start earning a competitive interest rate on that money right away, plus you won’t pay any account fees.
+Additionally, withdrawing cash is fee-free at 55,000+ Allpoint network ATMs worldwide.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.